The December 2021 exam schedule will be posted October 1, 2021.

 Instructors may also choose to deliver a take home exam, or to schedule their own exam during the final exam period, but will accommodate any conflicts between these exams and the exams scheduled by the Registrar’s Office.

-You may have additional concerns regarding your exam schedule due to the variation of exams that will be scheduled for the fall term.
+You may have additional concerns regarding your exam schedule due to the variation of exams that will be scheduled.
 Please consult your home faculty to discuss and work through any concerns regarding conflicts or workload.

 If you have concerns about your ability to write your exam in the manner laid out by your instructor, you are encouraged to read the Student Accommodation Policy and seek an accommodation, if necessary.
 The Student Accessibility Centre (Halifax Campus) and Student Success Centre (Agricultural Campus) are able to work with you on any accommodations you may need based on disability, religious obligation, or an experienced barrier related to any other characteristic protected under Canadian Human Rights legislation.